Want to know more? — Subscribe

 The right to request the correction of data on part of the user is utilized via the usual account editing in the personal settings that is not a novelty to any standard app as of today.

-In the end, HIPAA Video turned out to be a powerful telehealth web application that is now redefining healthcare distribution and does its part to remove yet a few more roadblocks on the way to more accessible medical assistance.
+In the end, Telemedicine Platform turned out to be a powerful telehealth web application that is now redefining healthcare distribution and does its part to remove yet a few more roadblocks on the way to more accessible medical assistance.
 For our team it was a very positive learning experience and yet another accolade that we are truly proud of.